Note: the following text is originally written in English, in other languages is an automatic translation

 Catacombs of Priscilla, via Salaria 430 (bus 310 from Termini).
-This small two-storey complex dates from the second century.
+This small two-story complex dates from the second century.

 Some other fabulous churches

 Rome has over 900 churches, and even we haven’t been to them all!
-In no particular order, here are a few of our favourites.
+In no particular order, here are a few of our favorites.

 Santi Cosma e Damiano, via dei Fori Imperiali.
-In part built into the temple of the Divine Romulus, in part into Vespasian’s Forum of Peace, despite heavy remodelling in the 1600s, the apse has retained a fantastic 6th century mosaic.
+In part built into the temple of the Divine Romulus, in part into Vespasian’s Forum of Peace, despite heavy remodeling in the 1600's, the apse has retained a fantastic 6th century mosaic.

 Santa Croce in Gerusalemme (Metro: San Giovanni) (see above)

-San Pietro in Vincoli (St Peter in Chains) (Metro: Cavour) Built by Eudoxia, wife of Emperor Valentian III, to honour the chains which held Peter when he was imprisoned both in the Holy Land and in Rome at the Mammertine Prison, and which had miraculously fused together.
+San Pietro in Vincoli (St. Peter in Chains) (Metro: Cavour) Built by Eudoxia, wife of Emperor Valentian III, to honor the chains which held Peter when he was imprisoned both in the Holy Land and in Rome at the Mamertine Prison, and which had miraculously fused together.
 Also here is the tomb of Pope Julius II, with the central sculpture of Moses, by Michelangelo.